adamdahan/Thnx/README.md

 I provided a Url class that has some common repositories used in the Github community.
 Thnx understands standard github urls so just copy them for your web browser when constructing a controller or thnx object.
 ```
+// Example of a valid url from Github
 https://github.com/JSSAlertView/JSSAlertView
 ```

+## Note

+Thnx only supports Github repositories

+## Example

 Here is an example of using ThnxViewController out of the box